What is Apo’?

 Apo’ on the other hand sprang from an entirely different premise; that sufferers of addiction would be best served by a non-addictive and short neuropharmacological intervention that repaired the damaged bio-chemical structure of the brain to relieve anxiety, withdrawal and the compulsion to seek and use.
 In today’s context of drugs like Acamprosate and Naltrexone for drinking and remedies like Champix for smoking Apo’ can therefore be seen as similar in concept if not in terms of the detail of its neural mechanism.

 Furthermore, Apo’ was demonstrably successful as an adjunct to support and follow-up psychotherapy by doctors close to the patient’s own community and in a variety of clinical settings and countries.
 This is particularly ironic in light of the National Institute for Clinical Excellence’s (NICE) recent impotent and facile policy termed the “brief intervention”, a short consultation whereby doctors might get to the point with their patient where a few home truths about their drinking might reduce the burden of a problem which currently costs society more than £12 billion a year.
-Superficially the “brief intervention” might appear to be a good idea but practically isn’t it a bit rich to expect the modern patient with his realistic expectation from a bewildering array of drugs to suddenly accept a prescription of little more than common sense?
+Superficially the “brief intervention” might appear to be a good idea but practically isn’t it a bit rich to expect the modern patient with his expectation of ‘short fixes’ to suddenly accept that wholesale changes are required?

 Additionally, how on earth can it be practical in this “pill a day” culture against a background of depersonalised high streets, pharmacies, betting shops and fast food outlets to ask the modern G.P. to resurrect what politicians and bureaucrats, aided and abetted by the pharmaceutical industry, happily dismantled all those years ago: the deeply respected patrician physician?
 Back in the day that was the norm and curiously one of that breed also used Apo’ for addiction.